Underground Utility Survey Mapping

 His fellow worker, 33, was blown off his feet and received eye burns when the strike happened at a site in East Kilbride four years ago.

-It is crucial that you create a safe working environment by conducting the appropriate surveys before beginning constructions.
+You must create a safe working environment by conducting the appropriate surveys before beginning construction.

 Where can I find a specification of works for Underground Utility Survey Mapping?